vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

-Ultimately, all of these emissions from natural gas use mean one very simple thing - **even on a grid powered completely by renewable energy, our  natural gas appliances emit dangerous green-house gases that warm the planet.**
+Ultimately, all of these emissions from natural gas use mean one very simple thing - **even on a grid powered completely by renewable energy, our  natural gas appliances emit dangerous greenhouse gases that warm the planet.**
 It's worth emphasizing this - even if we closed down every fossil fuel power plant and moved every gas car to an electric vehicle, our homes would still be collectively pumping colossal amounts of methane and carbon dioxide into the air.